code-not-found/code-not-found.github.io/_posts/jaxb/2013-07-31-jaxb-unmarshal-xml-string-into-java-object.md

     <img src="{{ site.url }}/assets/images/logo/jaxb-logo.png" alt="jaxb logo" class="logo">
 </figure>

 When trying to unmarshal XML to a Java object using JAXB you might want to pass the XML as a `String`.
-However the `unmarshal()` method of the `Unmarshaller` interface does not support passing an XML String.
+However, the `unmarshal()` method of the `Unmarshaller` interface does not support passing an XML String.
 Following code sample illustrates how to solve this.

 Wrap the XML String in a `StringReader` object and pass this to the `unmarshal()` method as shown below.

-Note that an even [shorter one-liner notation](http://stackoverflow.com/a/9794300/4201470){:target="_blank"} is also possible.
+> Note that an even [shorter one-liner notation](http://stackoverflow.com/a/9794300/4201470){:target="_blank"} is also possible.

 ``` java
 public static Car unmarshal(String xml) throws JAXBException {